mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-revit.md

 Revit shows the list of built-in parameters in the *Element Properties* panel.

 ![]({{ "/static/images/guides/revit-params-parampanel.png" | prepend: site.baseurl }})

+Built-in Parameters are commonly defined in every Revit project by default.
+There is not way to change teh definition of them, only to read and write values to them.

 {% capture api_note %}
 In Revit API, all the built-in parameters are represented by the {% include api_type.html type='Autodesk.Revit.DB.BuiltInParameter' title='DB.BuiltInParameter' %} enumeration